sujoyhub/sujoyhub/README.md

 ## I'm a tech enthuiast!!

 - 🌱 Currently diving into AI/ML, getting hands-on experience
-- 🔭 I believe in automating whatever is feasible in the cloud
+- 🔭 A DevOps and cloud consultant advocating automation
 - 🥅 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to paint and sketch